Skip to content

 Lessons from the adoption of computers

-The parallels between the adoption of computers and the current wave of generative AI are striking.
-Here are a few key lessons we can draw from history:
+The similarities between the adoption of computers and today’s wave of generative AI are remarkable.
+Here are some important lessons we can learn from history:

 Early resistance to change